jenky/mock-http-client/README.md

 ### Adding Expectations

-When using faking responses, it's important to be able to check that a specific make request was sent and with the correct data, headers, and config. `MockClient` & `ScopingMockClient` provide you with various ways to add expectations to your tests.
+When using faking responses, it's important to be able to check that a specific make request was sent and with the correct data, and headers. `MockClient` & `ScopingMockClient` provide you with various ways to add expectations to your tests.

 #### Available Expectations
 - `assertSent`